 Technically known as abdominoplasty, the tummy tuck is a plastic surgery procedure which removes excess fat and skin and tightens weakened abdominal muscles in order to flatten and shape a protruding abdomen and waist.
 Candidates for the tummy tuck include individuals who are in good general health, have realistic expectations and are looking to improve pockets of fat or loose skin of the abdomen that have not responded to diet or exercise.
+Tummy tuck is offered at Gotham Plastic Surgery in New York to help address those issues.
 Individuals who have undergone a previous tummy tuck procedure may be candidates for a revision tummy tuck.

 The tummy tuck can be particularly beneficial for women with stretched skin and muscles resulting from pregnancy and for individuals who have lost significant weight.
 Those who are planning a future pregnancy or weight loss may be encouraged to postpone surgery.
 Patients with just localized areas of fat and no excess skin may benefit from liposuction alone.
 There is also a mini tummy tuck procedure involving decreased scarring and shorter surgery and recovery times which may be performed on patients whose problem area is limited to the lower abdomen.

 Dr. Steinbrech performs the tummy tuck and revision tummy tuck on an outpatient basis at their JCAHO accredited plastic surgery clinic at Gotham Plastic Surgery of New York City.
 Surgical times will vary, though a full tummy tuck typically takes between two and five hours to complete while a mini or partial tummy tuck can take as little as two hours.
 Either local anesthesia or general anesthesia may be used.
 The incision for a full tummy tuck is located in the pubic area between the hipbones.